| | Synopsis :

 the installation events till it is complete and the system is properly

-- Using FDISK at the DOS prompt, set the third primary partition (drive H:)
+configured and rebooted in Windows 98.
+Using FDISK at the DOS prompt, set the third primary partition (drive H:)

 to active.
 It will automatically become drive C: as explained earlier

-- Since your H: drive was previously formatted, and still blank; you will
+in rule #14.
+Restart the computer with NO floppies.
+Since your H: drive was previously formatted, and still blank; you will

 get the following error message as long as drive H: is not bootable yet